 This track showcases beautiful scenery, good swimming holes and interesting mining relics.

-This track is relatively flat but requires one river crossing as it follows an old tramline through the spectacular Waitawheta Gorge.
+This track is relatively flat and follows an old tramline through the spectacular Waitawheta Gorge.

 The history of gold mining in the area has left many pack tracks and tramlines which can now be walked.
 Choose 1-2 hour walks, or combine them for a full and challenging day's walk.